 Another reason to remove the pump and other moving parts is that they might not react well to the cold.
 It’s difficult for the internal pieces to dry, so it’s possible for them to freeze, crack, and break in the winter.
 Winter also provides an excellent opportunity to clean these pieces.
 Again, they are always exposed to water and moisture, which means a buildup of algae and mildew should be expected.

-Pre-purchased fountains usually come with instruction manuals that explain how to take the pump and other components out.
+Pre-purchased outdoor water features usually come with instruction manuals that explain how to take the pump and other components out.
 Someone who owns a custom fountain might need to contact the builder for more information.
 On average, the removal process should only take 30-60 minutes.
 Afterwards, the parts can be cleaned with the same dish soap and water mix found in step 2.

 Step 4 – Cover the Fountain